 8) Go stargazing

 There are several dark sky discovery spots all over Scotland – you can find them all here.
 These sites are always away from local light pollution, have a good view of the sky and are easily accessible, usually also for wheelchair users, and always free.
 At “Orion” sites, you can see at least the seven stars of the Orion star constellation, while at “Milkyway” sites you can see the milky way with the naked eye.
-There are also two official Dark Sky Parks in Scotland, at the Galloway Forest Park and the Isle of Coll.
+There are also three Dark Sky Parks in Scotland, at the Galloway Forest Park, the Isle of Coll and in the Cairngorms National Park.
 These are internationally recognised areas with high-quality dark skies and great visibility of the stars!

 Check out my Loch Ossian Youth Hostel review!